gabriel-smc/automatic-webhook-deploy/README.md

 # Automatic deployment for bitbucket.org web-based projects

-Based on ['Automated git deployment' script](htotp://jonathannicol.com/blog/2013/11/19/automaed-git-deployments-from-bitbucket/) by [Jonathan Nicoal](http://jonathannicol.com/].
+Based on [ «Automated git deployment» script ](htotp://jonathannicol.com/blog/2013/11/19/automaed-git-deployments-from-bitbucket/) by [ Jonathan Nicoal ](http://jonathannicol.com/].
 See also [BitBucket Sync](https://bitbucket.org/alixandru/bitbucket-sync) by [alixandru](https://bitbucket.org/alixandru/).

 Some fragments of this manual was taken from Jonathan Nicoal's documentation page.